-Calendar virus may not sound familiar to most of users.
+Calendar virus may not sound familiar to most users.
 What’s likely happening is that a calendar is spamming you with appointments; it’s just mistakenly appeared in your calendar.
 Whenever you receive a notification from one of these appointments, you must refrain from clicking any links within the message.
 Doing so could infect your device with malicious software that steals your personal information.
 Please continue reading to learn why you received this notification in your calendar and how to fix it.

 What is a calendar virus?

 App calendar malware, also called Calendar Virus for iOS or iPhone calendar virus, is a kind of spam targeted on Apple devices, that adds fake subscribed calendar accounts to a user’s device without their consent.
-Affected devices could be iPads, Mac computers, Watch or iPhones.
+Affected devices could be iPads, Mac computers, Watches or iPhones.
 As a result of the spam, users receive notifications for “events” containing malicious links.
 Its effects are similar to what adware brings to the system it runs in.
 The terms

 “iPhone calendar spam” and